13 Effective Tips To Discipline A One-Year-Old

 13. Remain calm and composed

 Disciplining babies and toddlers can be challenging.
-But screaming, yelling, or spanking is of no use.
+But screaming, yelling, or spanking babies is of no use.
 These negative approaches will do more harm than good.
 So, try to be calm and collected.
 Understand why your baby/toddler is behaving in a certain way and guide them to improve.
 If you feel too agitated, leave the baby/toddler with your partner or caregiver and take some time off to cool.
-Remember, a one-year-old is still learning cause and effect, so punishing them is futile.
-Rather be their guide and support them to learn good behavior with positive and effective discipline.
+Remember, a one-year-old is still learning cause and effect, so punishment for kids at this age is not effective.
+Instead, focus on being their guide and support them in learning good behavior through positive and effective discipline.
 It is a must that one should not be harsh with the child.
 Physical disciplining is a strict no-no.

 Maria Klassen, a mother of four boys and a writer, explains her decision to embrace gentle parenting for her children.
 She emphasizes, “I don’t want my kids to be scared to talk to me, I am terrified that they will not confide in me.
 They will hide things from me and end up in a potentially dangerous situation.
 So once I started this, it couldn’t stop.